Gregory Campbell (ice hockey): Columbus Blue Jackets (2015–2016)

 Campbell signed a two-year contract with the Columbus Blue Jackets on July 1, 2015.
 On December 17, 2016 Columbus put Campbell on unconditional waivers.
 Campbell was released on December 19.
 Reports state that Campbell was unwilling to move to the Blue Jackets minor league system.
 Campbell officially retired on June 9, 2017, and joined the Columbus Blue Jackets as a developmental coach the same day.

 Executive Career

 Columbus Blue Jackets

 Upon retiring, Campbell joined the Blue Jackets as a player development coach.
 He would stay in the role for four years.

 Florida Panthers

-After four years in the Blue Jackets organization, Campbell followed Bill Zito to the Florida Panthers as was named Vice President of Player Personnel and Development on September 15, 2020.
+After four years in the Blue Jackets organization, Campbell followed Bill Zito to the Florida Panthers and was named Vice President of Player Personnel and Development on September 15, 2020.
 The next season, Campbell was named the general manager (GM) of the Charlotte Checkers, the Panthers American Hockey League (AHL) affiliate.
 Campbell oversaw a division title with the Checkers in 2021–22 season.

 Campbell was promoted to Assistant General Manager of the Florida Panthers on September 20, 2023.
 He continues to serve as GM of the Checkers as well.

 Campbell would win his first Stanley Cup as an executive, and second overall, when the Panthers beat the Edmonton Oilers in the 2024 Stanley Cup Final.